Feyerabend/bb/workbook/projects/ch04/os/OSMEM.md

 This memory manager is basic and lacks several advanced features:

 - No Boundary Tags: Boundary tags simplify coalescing but add overhead.
-- No Block Splitting on Exact Fit: If a block fits exactly, there’s no need to split.
+- No Block Splitting on Exact Fit: If a block fits exactly, there's no need to split.
 - Best-Fit Strategy: The first-fit algorithm is simple, but a best-fit strategy can reduce fragmentation in some cases.

 By adding this memory management module, you get a fully functioning dynamic memory allocator suited to small, embedded systems.
 This is ideal for educational purposes and understanding the fundamentals of embedded OS development on a simple microcontroller like the RP2040.